 You have questions—CommScope has the answers

-A. The first phase of 3GPP 5G standards is targeted for release in either late 2017 or early 2018 by 3GPP, and 5G should be fully defined by the end of 2019.
-The first implementations of 5G will utilize the LTE control channel and core, and will focus on enhancing mobile broadband.
-It’s been announced that the 2018 Winter Olympic Games in South Korea will offer the first large-scale taste of 5G, with commercial 5G deployments following by 2020.
+The first phase of 3GPP 5G R15 standards was released in early 2018 by 3GPP, and 5G should be fully defined in 2019.
+The first implementations of 5G will utilize the LTE control channel and core, and will focus on enhancing mobile broadband. commercial 5G deployments will follow in 2020.
 The standards will continue to evolve even after the technology is in the market.

 A smart alternative is a hybrid cable solution that combines fiber optics and electrical power in a single cable run that doesn’t require licensed electricians and streamlines permitting.
 In combination with high-efficiency dc-dc conversion technologies, this approach allows the centralization of power management and organization of central battery backups for a cluster of mission-critical edge devices, such as 5G small cells or fixed wireless radios.

 5G small cells can also be powered using AC technology, as deployed by broadband CATV wireline operators today.
 Distributed power over coax has a long history and can be found on most streets today, ready to provide power and backhaul.

 5G crosshaul is an integrated infrastructure solution for both fronthaul and backhaul applications.
 We expect that 5G crosshaul will be Ethernet-based, supporting the tens of Gbps required by 5G networks.

 Q. Is Massive MIMO mandatory for 5G deployment?